RNA-FRETools/MASH-FRET/docs/trace-processing/components/panel-photobleaching.md

 Emitter photobleaching can either be detected visually or automatically, by respectively selecting `Manual` or `Threshold` in the list.

-For visual detection, the photobleaching cutoff must be set by hand in [Photobleaching cutoff](#photobleaching-cutoff).
+For `Manual` detection, the photobleaching cutoff must be set by hand in [Photobleaching cutoff](#photobleaching-cutoff).

-Automatic detection is performed by thresholding using the settings defined in [Automatic detection settings](#automatic-detection-settings).
+`Threshold` detection is performed by thresholding using the settings defined in [Automatic detection settings](#automatic-detection-settings).